Debt Consolidation Care

 Credit faq - 8 commonly asked questions on credit report and score

-There are various scoring methods through which the credit score can be calculated.
-However, the most popular method is the one developed by FICO or Fair Isaac Corporation.
+There are various scoring methods that are used to calculate credit scores.
+However, the most popular method is the one developed by FICO or the Fair Isaac Corporation.
 The FICO score ranges from 300-850.

-However, the credit bureaus, namely, Equifax, TransUnion and Experian calculate the credit scores following their own methods.
-Equifax provides the BEACON score, TransUnion provides the EMPIRICA score, whereas Experian provides a Fair Isaac Risk Model score.
+However, each of the credit bureaus, namely, Equifax, TransUnion, and Experian calculate the credit scores following their own methods.
+Equifax provides the BEACON score, TransUnion provides the EMPIRICA score, and Experian provides a Fair Isaac Risk Model score.

-There are certain factors which determine the credit score.
-A credit score generally depends on 35% of payment history, 30% on the debt amount one owes, 15% on the length of the credit history, 10% on the different types of credits, and 10% on new credit accounts.
+There are certain factors which determine your credit scores.
+A credit score generally depends on 35% on your payment history, 30% on the amount of debt you owe, 15% on the length of your credit history, 10% on the different types of credit, and 10% on new credit accounts.

 Frequently asked questions